dmlajiboye-ui/saas-support-casebook/01-customer-login-issue.md

 **Date:** 24 Dec 2025
 **Platform/Tool:** Example SaaS App

+## Extended Description
+This case highlights a common issue SaaS support teams encounter: a customer unable to log in due to credential errors.
+The case demonstrates a structured approach to troubleshooting, including verifying account status, guiding the customer through browser troubleshooting steps, generating password reset links, and ensuring full resolution through follow-up.
+It shows technical troubleshooting, customer communication, and backend usage—all key skills for SaaS support roles.

 ## Issue Summary
 A customer reported being unable to log into their account despite using the correct credentials.
 The login page repeatedly returned an error message stating "Invalid credentials."